 May 17, 2023 6 min read

-Several things can cause a crossbite.Genetics
+Several things can cause a crossbite.

-If so, an orthodontist might advise using a growth adjustment device.
-To get ready for orthodontic treatment once the permanent teeth emerge, the device widens a child's upper jaw at a young age.
+Genetics is the main cause of crossbite development.
+Some people have a larger lower jaw and a smaller upper jaw from birth.
+A crossbite could also develop after the teeth erupt due to small palates and dental defects in the family.If so, an orthodontist might advise using a growth adjustment device.
+This device gets the patient ready for orthodontic treatment once the permanent teeth emerge as the device widens a child's upper jaw at a young age.

 Prolonged Development Of Permanent Teeth

 Find out more aboutmaintaining the dental health of your children.

-According to theAmerican Dental Association (ADA), the dentist must ensure sufficient room for the crossbites to be relocated and that the bite can be opened to allow movement.
-In addition, the patient must wear an orthodontic device while receiving treatment for the issue.1.
-Braces
+According to theAmerican Dental Association (ADA), the dentist will ensure that there is sufficient room for the crossbite(s) to be properly aligned and that the bite(s) realignment will allow for proper opening and movement.
+In most all cases, the patient must wear an orthodontic device while receiving treatment for the issue.

+Getting Braces?
 Discover more:What Happens When You Don't Brush Your Teeth With Braces

 Q: What does a crossbite look like?